BoChen-Ye/Tiny_LeViT_Hardware_Accelerator/README.md

  1) It not support float-point number and arithmetic operation.
  2) It not support multi-channel.
  3) It can be synthesized but I didn't verify the post-synthesize timing simulation.
- 4) It has wrong connection in multi-head block because I don't understand multi-head attention when I make it.
+ 4) It has wrong connection in multi-head block because I don't understand multi-head attention when I make it (Multi-head results should be spliced together into a matrix instead of being added.).
  5) Divider is not good and some module will have overflow problem.

  Anyway, if you have questions or improvements, just tell me.
 Thanks!